jjfcode/Bills_tracker/PROJECT_STRUCTURE.md

 ## Migration Notes

-- The main application was moved from `bills-tracker.py` to `src/main.py`
-- All utility modules are now in the `src/` directory
-- A launcher script (`run.py`) was added for easy execution
-- Import statements were updated to use relative imports
+- **Version 3**: New desktop GUI version with modern interface
+- **Version 2**: Legacy command-line version with all original features
+- Both versions use SQLite databases but with different schemas
+- Version 3 focuses on ease of use, Version 2 on advanced features
+- Users can choose which version best fits their needs

 ## Security Considerations

+### Version 2 (Command-Line)
 - Encryption keys and passwords are stored in hidden files (starting with `.`)
 - These files are excluded from version control
 - Database files contain sensitive data and are also excluded
 - Backup files may contain sensitive data and are excluded

+### Version 3 (Desktop GUI)
+- No encryption by default (simplified for ease of use)
+- Database files are excluded from version control
+- Users should manually backup the database file

 ## Backup Strategy

-- Automatic backups are stored in `backups/` directory
+- Automatic backups are stored in `backups/` directory (v2)
 - Backup files are excluded from version control
 - Users should manually backup the entire project directory for safekeeping
-- Database and encryption files should be backed up separately
+- Database files should be backed up separately
+- Version 3 users should backup `Bills_tracker_v3/bills_tracker.db`

+## Choosing Between Versions

+### Choose Version 3 (Desktop GUI) if you:
+- Prefer a modern, visual interface
+- Want easy category organization
+- Need quick bill management
+- Don't require advanced security features
+- Want automatic next cycle generation

+### Choose Version 2 (Command-Line) if you:
+- Prefer keyboard-based navigation
+- Need advanced security features
+- Want data compression capabilities
+- Use bill templates extensively
+- Need comprehensive contact management
+- Work with large datasets